Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/README.md

 print(result)

+**Explaination:**

-**EXP:** In this example, we define a lambda function called square that takes a single argument and returns the square of that argument.
+In this example, we define a lambda function called square that takes a single argument and returns the square of that argument.
 We can then call the lambda function like a regular function and pass in an argument (in this case, the number 5).

 # LIST COMPREHENSIONS